 Inside: See the best toys for 5 year olds (and beyond) – open-ended toys to grow with kids.

-Looking for the best toys for 5 year olds (and even older)?
+Looking for the best toys for 5 year olds to 8 year olds+?
 Here’s the list for you.

 We cannot afford to undervalue toys – especially as our kids age.

 There’s this belief that as kids age, toys should be more technology focused (not true) – it’s kind of like the same rumor that hands-on activities are for little kids and worksheets are for big kids (again, not true).

 Our big kids need play – hands-on, imaginary, they’re doing the work play.
 They need to still be in the driver’s seat of their play learning – please don’t set them in the back with video games just yet.
 They still need real play.

 Big kids still need open-ended toys and here’s why.

 RELATED: Read more about my thoughts on toys in this article.

 In my humblest opinion, there are two toy categories: “One and Done Toys” and open-ended toys.
 We want to fill our homes with the good, open ended toys.

 “One and Done Toys” usually have batteries, they might light up, or make noise – but the big red flag: these toys do the play work for the kids.